 Formula~\eqref{eq:wonder-series} can be recast as

-Expression~\eqref{eq:ultimos-seran-primeros} is the famous formula attributed to Fa\`a di Bruno~(1855), who in fact followed previous authors; his original contribution was a determinant form of it.
-Apparently \eqref{eq:ultimos-seran-primeros} goes back to Arbogast (1800); we refer the reader to~\cite{Craik} ---and references therein--- for these historical matters.
-This formula shows that the composition of two real-analytic functions is real-analytic \cite{KrantzP}.
-Indeed, if there are constants $A,B,C,D$ for which $|g^{(m)}(t)| \leq A\,m!/B^m$ and $|f^{(k)}(g(t))| \leq C\,k!/D^k$ for all $k,m$, then since $\sum_{k=1}^n\sum_\la \frac{k!}{\la_1!\dots\la_n!} x^k = x(1+x)^{n-1}$ by use of~\eqref{eq:wonder-series}, it follows from~\eqref{eq:ultimos-seran-primeros} that
+Expression~\eqref{eq:remix} is the famous formula attributed to Faà di~Bruno (1855, 1857), who in fact followed previous authors; his original contribution was a determinant form of it.
+Apparently \eqref{eq:remix} goes back to Arbogast (1800); we refer the reader to~\cite{Craik05} ---and references therein--- for these historical matters.
+Note that if $g,f$ are differentiable up to order~$n$, then $h$ is also differentiable up to order~$n$, and the expressions for its derivatives hold.